Cosine Of What Is 1/2

 Understanding the Cosine Function

-Before we delve into the specific problem, let's refresh our understanding of the cosine function.
+Before we dig into the specific problem, let's refresh our understanding of the cosine function.
 In a right-angled triangle, the cosine of an angle (usually denoted as θ or x) is defined as the ratio of the length of the adjacent side to the length of the hypotenuse.
 Mathematically, we represent this as:

 cos(θ) = Adjacent side / Hypotenuse